V-Shake/gloomy-rebeka-vivien/README.md

 # Gloomy - Emotion-Responsive Lamp

 Gloomy is an interactive lamp that responds to your facial expressions in real-time.
-This project was created during a 5-day university workshop to explore creative machine learning applications, with the core implementation completed in just 1 day.
+This project was created during a 5-day university workshop at HfG Schwäbisch Gmünd (4th semester Interaction Design program) to explore creative machine learning applications, with the core implementation completed in just 1 day.

 ## Concept